Updated on 2024-06-27 GMT+08:00

 Storage space

-Storage space occupied by the file system and usage duration
+Storage space used by the file system

 The price is calculated based on the amount of resources you use and the pricing basis.
 The price is accurate to two decimal places.